Hakeem Belo-Osagie: Oil industry

 Belo-Osagie returned to Nigeria shortly after graduating from Harvard in 1980.
 He began his career in the service of the Federal Government of Nigeria working in various capacities in the energy sector ranging from Special Assistant to the Presidential Adviser on petroleum and energy, to Secretary of the Oil Policy Review and LNG Committees.
 He subsequently worked in the Petrochemicals Division of the Nigerian National Petroleum Corporation.
 He resigned his appointment in 1986 to set up CTIC, which became a leading energy consulting firm.
 He also chairs the board of Vitol Nigeria, which is a subsidiary of the Swiss-based Vitol Group, a multinational energy and commodity trading firm.

-Finance

-In 1998 Belo-Osagie became the chairman of the board of directors of The United Bank for Africa Plc (the "UBA"), one of the largest commercial banks in Nigeria.
-He resigned from this post in March 2004, in the wake of unsubstantiated allegations made by The Central Bank of Nigeria (the "CBN") that the UBA had been involved in unlicensed foreign exchange trading.
-As a result of these allegations, Belo-Osagie was immediately blacklisted by the CBN.
-In 2005, local reports suggested that the Nigerian Economic and Financial Crimes Commission had launched an investigation into Belo-Osagie's chairmanship of the UBA.
-No criminal charges were ever filed against him.
-On 24 May 2010 the CBN acknowledged its actions to have been unduly punitive, and removed Belo-Osagie from its blacklist with immediate effect.